 November 8th, 7pm Uxbridge Music Hall — Ann-Marie Macdonald, author of Fall on Your Knees, As the Crow Flies and Adult Onset — $25

-November 9th, 11am Wooden Sticks Golf Club – Frances Itani, author of Deafening and Tell – $25 (includes full brunch)
+November 9th, 11am Wooden Sticks Golf Club – Frances Itani, author of Deafening and Tell and Carrie Snyder, author of Girl Runner – $25 (includes full brunch)

 November 17th, 7pm Wooden Sticks Golf Club — An evening with Meg Tilly, Meg Wolitzer and Lev Grossman – $25 (includes a glass of wine and nibblies)